 3. Know why you start singing and what happens after you stop.
 Know what your character wants.
 What happened to your character to make them want to say/sing what they are?
 Most often, music exists because it reflects what a character is thinking, feeling, or doing.
 If your character didn’t want something they wouldn’t do anything.
 Just like in real life!

 4. The audience will see and think about what you see and think about.
 The more vivid and specific you visualize the world your character inhabits, the more the audience will.
 When creating a rich context, ask as many who, what, where, when, and why questions as you can.
 These are the questions that when answered that will give you the natural and organic actions you are looking for.

 5. Start with the story.
 Your job first and foremost as a performer is to be a professional storyteller.
-Before you start memorizing, learning notes and rhythms, or working on vocal technique, the story being told should be so thought out that the imaginary moment feels like you are living through a real moment.
-(Note: if you start with the story you will probably see the amount of time you spend having to memorize decrease significantly and the quality and enjoyment you find in practicing increase significantly.)
+Before you start memorizing, learning notes and rhythms, or working on vocal technique, the story being told should be so thought out that the imaginary moment feels like a real moment.
+(Note: if you start with the story, you will probably see the amount of time you spend having to memorize decrease significantly, and the quality and enjoyment you find in practicing increase significantly.)